New Content Added: To update the content we have added Child Abuse and PTSD information found at the end of the Table of Contents.

 as exhibited by his angry tone of voice in therapy and fights at school.
 He

 frequently lashed out at his teachers and his classmates.
-Which was a
+This was a

 new behavior for Michael.
 I feel that Michael’s anger was his attempt